gbarbon/clear/clear_tagged_lts_computer/README.md

 - `prop_name` is the filename of the property (without the extension `.mcl`)
 - `-f` is the option to load the `.prd` file containing the states matching

-The CLEAR 'Tagged LTS Computation' module will display the discovered neighbourhoods and produce an `.autx` file to be used with the CLEAR visualizer.
+The CLEAR 'Tagged LTS Computation' module will detect all the neighbourhoods and produce an `.autx` file to be used with the CLEAR visualizer.

-**NOTE:** *in order to generate the Counterexample LTS the CLEAR 'Tagged LTS Computation' module exploits some private features of the CADP toolbox, which will be made publicly available in a future CADP release.*
+The `.autx` file represent the tagged LTS with all the neighbourhoods.

 License
 =======